jmscshipp/SCIATE/README.md

 2D sidescrolling platformer played with one button.
 Currently under development: being made in Unity with C#

+*heads-up: this repo contains all game code, with art assets removed for creative control*

 Interesting game features
 - one button player controller with automatic horizontal movement
 - all animation done through code with custom sprite swapping system